catalyst-cooperative/open-energy-data-for-all/episodes/modularization.md

 ::::
 ::::::::

+As we saw in this challenge, understanding the intent of our code is necessary to effectively reorganizing it.

-When is code a good candidate for modularization?
+When is code a *good* candidate for modularization?

 - In plain language, it's a discrete step.
 - You find yourself copy-pasting the same lines of code over and over again.
 - You want to do pretty much the same thing in many different contexts (e.g., on other columns, on other datasets).